The Lie You Mistook for Truth

 Even when truth is challenging, it brings clarity.
 It may call you higher, but it does not humiliate you.
 It does not poison your relationship with yourself.
 It does not demand self-contempt as the price of growth.

-That question alone can open a hidden door.
+That question can open a hidden door.

-You may discover that what you called truth was only familiarity.
-You may discover that the voice you obeyed most often was never wisdom at all.
 You may discover that one false sentence has been quietly writing too many chapters of your life.

-Healing is not always about forcing a shiny new affirmation over an old wound.
 It is often about exposing the falsehood gently enough that your spirit can stop organizing around it.

 Maybe the lie was that you were too sensitive.